 United Concordia At-Home Clear Aligners Coverage

-United Concordia doesn’t explicitly state whether or not they will cover at-home aligners.
-And they don’t currently have any partnerships with at-home aligner companies like byte or SmileDirectClub.
+United Concordia doesn’t explicitly state whether they will cover at-home aligners.
+And they don’t currently have any partnerships with at-home aligner companies like Byte or SmileDirectClub.
 This doesn’t necessarily mean that they’ll refuse to cover home aligner treatment, but if they do provide coverage, they’re not open about it.

 In some online forums and reviews, home aligner customers have stated that United Concordia insurance didn’t cover their treatment.
 However, we don’t know the details of their plans, and other plans might provide coverage.

-If you have a United Concordia dental plan and you’re interested in at-home aligners, you should check with the aligner company and/or an insurance representative to discuss your plan’s details. byte will handle all of your insurance communication, claims, and paperwork for you.
-Candid and SmileDirectClub will check on your coverage, but they won’t file a claim for you and handle all insurance communication like Byte does.
+If you have a United Concordia dental plan and you’re interested in at-home aligners, check with the aligner company and/or an insurance representative to discuss your plan’s details.
+Byte will handle all of your insurance communication, claims, and paperwork for you.
+SmileDirectClub will check for you, although they won’t file a claim for you and handle all insurance communication like Byte does.

 How to File a Claim

 Most people have never filed a dental claim on their own before, but if you need to, United Concordia has resources that can help.
-Their Dental Claims Processing page has instructions and frequently asked questions, and their Dental Claims Forms Library has downloadable claim documents.
+They provide instructions for filing a claim, and their My Benefits page has downloadable claim documents.

 Other Options if You’re Not Covered

 United Concordia’s orthodontic benefits aren’t something you can add on after the fact.
 They’re either included in your dental insurance plan or they’re not.
-If your current plan doesn’t cover orthodontia and you want one that does, you’ll need to either enroll in a supplemental plan from another company or make a switch, although you can typically only change plans during open enrollment or if you have a qualifying life event.
+If your current plan doesn’t cover orthodontia, you’ll need to either enroll in a supplemental plan from another company or make a switch — although you can typically only change plans during open enrollment or if you have a qualifying life event.

 United Concordia’s iDental Discount Program can also help reduce the cost of your treatment.
-Like we mentioned earlier, it’s not an insurance plan, but it can still save you money.
+It’s not an insurance plan, but it can still save you money.
 If you enroll, you’ll pay an annual fee for access to a network of dentists who offer reduced rates on certain treatments, including orthodontics.

 If you have a Health Savings Account (HSA) or Flexible Spending Account (FSA), you can put those funds towards your treatment costs — in most cases, at least.
-These accounts allow you to put away income before taxes and lets you use it for qualifying medical and dental expenses.
-They’re often an option with plans sponsored by employers, and if you have one, you can use its funds to pay for your orthodontic treatment.
-Even if you received partial coverage from MetLife, you could use an HSA or FSA account to pay the remaining balance, assuming your treatment wasn’t just cosmetic.
+These accounts allow you to put away income before taxes and use that money for qualifying medical and dental expenses.
+Even if you received partial coverage for your orthodontic treatment from United Concordia, you might be able to use an HSA or FSA account to pay the remaining balance, assuming your treatment wasn’t just cosmetic.